Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

 ---
 ## Data Input

 The data source for this Filter will be the Udacity [simulator](https://github.com/udacity/self-driving-car-sim/releases).
-The compiled code will open a websocke session to the sim and provide localization information that will be shon on the screen.
+The compiled code will open a websocket session to the sim and provide localization information that will be shon on the screen.

 ### _The Map_